youngser/dhatkhat/README.md

 library(RCurl)

 script <- getURL("https://raw.githubusercontent.com/youngser/dhatkhat/master/R/demo.R", ssl.verifypeer = FALSE)
 eval(parse(text = script))
 ```

-and the result should be look like [this](http://www.cis.jhu.edu/~parky/dhatKhat/demo.html).
+and the result should look like [this](http://www.cis.jhu.edu/~parky/dhatKhat/demo.html).
 (This may take around 10 minutes on a typical laptop.)

 * To run the synthetic data simulation in the paper, please follow these steps: